colinoflynn/raymarine-axiom-rescue/README.md

 I *highly* recommend running the script with the old version of the image file and making sure you get the one that agrees with the manifest file.

 If you introduce Windows line-ends it silently causes the script to generate the wrong output.
 So test it with the known existing file, then go sign your own file.

+**NOTE:** You may wish to replace the checksum/md5/size for *all* of the targets using the same image.
+On a later test it seemed I needed to replace them all for the update to work - I'm assuming I wasn't updating the correct target when I first tried (maybe it was reading from a different PN as there are several compatable units?).
+It's easy enough to just do a global replace all, then you know you've gotten all the units.

 ### 10. Update `manifest.md5sum`